Embattled EPA chief Scott Pruitt resigns amid ethics scandals

 - Receiving a sweetheart deal on a Capitol Hill condo rental tied to a lobbyist with business before the EPA

-- Tasking an aide to contact the Chick-fil-A CEO in an aborted to help his wife open a franchise
+- Tasking an aide to contact the CEO of Chick-fil-A in an attempt to help his wife open a franchise

 - Tasking aides with obtaining a mattress from Trump's Washington hotel and finding him lotion from the Ritz-Carlton Hotel